arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/FastClusterRestore.md

   --create-collection false
 ```

-Note the use of the option `--create-collection false` (since we already
+**Notes:**

+ - The option `--create-collection false` is passed since the collection
+   structures were created already in the previous step.
+ - Starting from v3.4.0 the _arangorestore_ option *--threads N* can be
+   passed to the command above, where _N_ is an integer, to further parallelize
+   the restore (default is `--threads 2`).

-created the collection structure before).
-The above command will create 3 scripts,
+The above command will create three scripts, where three corresponds to
-whereas 3 corresponds to the amount of listed coordinators.
-The resulting
+the amount of listed _Coordinators_.

-scripts are named `coordinator_<number-of-coordinator>.sh` (e.g.
+The resulting scripts are named `coordinator_<number-of-coordinator>.sh` (e.g.
 `coordinator_0.sh`, `coordinator_1.sh`, `coordinator_2.sh`).

-**Note:** starting from v3.4.0 the _arangorestore_ option *--threads N* can be
-passed to the command above, where _N_ is an integer, to further parallelize
-(so there will be a parallelization also in each _Coordinator_). *--threads 2*
-is used by default (from v3.4.0 on) if the option *--threads* is not passed.

 Step 5: Execute parallel restore scripts
 ----------------------------------------